 Teaming allows your company to join forces with a company that offers complementary products and services, to offer government buyers a more attractive, robust solution.
 Subcontracting allows your company to build experience by working for Prime Contractors that have done the leg work in establishing the contract and agency relationships.

-GSA’s e-Library site can also be used to identify potential teaming and subcontracting partners.
-Once you identify the appropriate GSA Schedule, select the Special Item Number (SIN) Category that best fits your offerings to view a list of GSA Schedule Contractors under that SIN.
+GSA’s eLibrary site can also be used to identify potential teaming and subcontracting partners.
+Once you identify the appropriate GSA Schedule categories and Special Item Numbers (SINs) that best fits your offerings, you can view a list of companies that already offer those products or services under the SIN.